HopkinsKV/stock-analysis/README.md

 Image with 2017 data
 image with 2018

-Refactoring this code allowed for a XXX% decrease in run time.
+Refactoring this code allowed for a roughly 80% decrease in run time.

-Source Data: Link to excel files
+Source Data: VBA Challenge
+Note: the above link contains both the original and refactored code.

 ## Summary